kerimoyle/cellml-specification/reference/inform/informC03_interpretation_of_units3_3.rst

   .. container:: infospec

-    You may have noticed in the :ref:`Built-in Units<table_built_in_units>` that there are three rows which are effectively dimensionless.
-These are:
+    You may have noticed in the :ref:`Built-in Units<table_built_in_units>` that there is an entry labelled :code:`dimensionless`.

-    - the :code:`dimensionless` units themselves,
-    - the :code:`radian` units, and
-    - the :code:`steradian` units.

-    These are provided for convenience, and don't take part in determining the unit reduction for any :code:`units` items.
-This, together with the next point, means that the unit reduction tuples represent the *minimum possible* description of a :code:`units` item.
-For example, all of these :code:`units` items have the same unit reduction of :code:`(metre, 1)`:
+    This is provided for convenience, and doesn't take part in determining the unit reduction for any :code:`units` items.
+Together with the next point, this means that the all unit reduction tuples represent the *minimum possible* description of a :code:`units` item.
+For example, this :code:`units` item has the unit reduction of :code:`(metre, 1)`:

     .. code-block:: xml